-Midfielders CP to use Effect Midfield general 2 If the target area is in the midfield zone, then a team can choose to change order of action stages.
-The use of this ability costs 2 condition points after first use.
+MIDFIELDERS CP to use Effect Midfield general 2 If the target area is in the midfield zone the order of the action stages can be changed.
 This skill can be played at the end of the control check stage.
-Creative midfielder 1 If a controlling team has the ball in the area containing the centre circle it can choose to move the ball to an adjacent area as an action.
-Midfield pressing 1 The passive team may roll two dice for pressing (also for aggressive pressing) in its midfield zone and discard the highest die result.
-If the pressing is aggressive and the dice equals the opponent will get a free kick and the passive team must roll for a yellow card.
-Crossing 1 If the start area is in the midfield zone and the target area contains a controlling team player the long pass modifier is ignored.
-This skill can be played after the target area is chosen, but before the dice are thrown.
+Creative midfielder 1 If the controlling team has the ball in the area containing the centre circle it can choose to move the ball to an adjacent area.
+The ball cannot be moved to an area which does not contain a player of the controlling team.
+This skill can be played on the team's actions stage.
+Midfield pressing 1 The passive team may use two dice for a pressing roll in its midfield zone and discard the highest result.
+This skill can be used also for an aggressive pressing roll, in which case if the dice results equals the opponent is awarded a free kick and the pressing team must roll for a yellow card.
+The aggressive pressing requires the extra condition point only if it would otherwise be done with only one die.
+This skill can be played on the team's actions stage .
+Crossing 1 If the start area is in the midfield zone and the target area contains a player of the controlling team player the long modifier for the ball value is ignored.
+This skill can be played at the stage two when ball value modifiers are applied.

 Midfield dribbler 1 If the ball is in the midfield zone the controlling team can try to dribble the ball to the adjacent area.
 The team must roll a die and reduce the ball value from the die value.
-If the result is higher or equals to the number of opponent players in the area a CT player and the ball is moved to the adjacent area.
+If the result is higher or equals to the number of oppo- nent players in the area a CT player and the ball can be moved to an adjacent area.
 Otherwise the opponent gets the ball and the new value will be the die value rolled for the dribbling.
 This skill can be played in the controlling team's actions stage.
-Short passes 1 If the target area is in the midfield then the controlling team can reduce one from the ball value after a successful control check.
+Short passes 1 If the target area is in the midfield then the controlling team can reduce one from the new ball value after a successful control check.
+This skill can be played at the end stage four after a new ball value is setup.